socketsupply/unionstudio.app/README.md

 A javascript scratchpad similar to Electron Fiddle or CodePen.

+- Share code directly with other users (no signup or signin requierd).
 - VSCode-stlye Intellisense for all Socket Runtime and Browser APIs.
 - Build and run native apps for Android, iOS, and desktop.
 - Evaluate the code or the selection in the editor.